oneapi-src/oneDNN/doc/performance_considerations/profilers.md

 oneDNN uses JIT (just-in-time) code generation based on the primitive parameters and instruction set supported by the system.
-In order to correctly attribute performance event information, profilers must be notified about address ranges containing JIT-ed code. oneDNN supports two profilers: VTune(TM) Amplifier and Linux perf.
+In order to correctly attribute performance event information, profilers must be notified about address ranges containing JIT-ed code. oneDNN supports two profilers: VTune(TM) Profiler and Linux perf.

 ## Build-Time Controls